josecarlosbcn/scandiweb-test/README.md

 **npm run start**

-# How to access to the carousel
+# How to access to the carousel?
 After making the install you have to open a web browser and go to http://localhost:3000/

 # How it works?